rebelsky/sams-assorted-musings-reflections/form.md

 ====================================================

-When I [started writing these musings and rants](genesis.html), my inclination was to put them on a Web site?
+When I [started writing these musings and rants](genesis.html), my inclination was to put them on a Web site.
 Why?
 Well, I'm enough of an old-school Web person that I didn't think of other options - when I want to make something public, I put it on a Web site.
 As I started writing, I realized that what I'm doing fits the model of a 'blog [1].